kerBamf/IttyBittyBATTLEBOATS/README.md

 ## Stretch Game Mechanics:

-    Defense Shield: If a player's boat is fired upon, allow them to take their next action to "shield" that boat, effectively increasing its HP

-    Fleet Firepower: If the player (and computer) have above a certain number of boats remaining, each "fire" action deals double damage.
+    Fleet Firepower: If the player (and computer) have all of their boats remaining, each "fire" action deals double damage.
+IMPLEMENTED

     Custom Grid Sizing: Player will be able to customize the size of the battle grids